 Be sensitive to all forms of diversity issues.
-Use inclusive language and activities and respond actively to expressions of discrimination such as "That's so gay", and other expressions of stereotypical thinking and homophobia.
+Use inclusive language and gender neutral language and activities and respond actively to expressions of discrimination such as "That's so gay", and other expressions of stereotypical thinking and homophobia.
+Be careful about using pronouns "he" and "she".
+Use neutral pronoun "them".

 Encourage and support youth activities designed to combat various forms of discrimination including homophobia.
-For example, Morsillo and Prilletensky (2007), describe ways to engage LGBTQ youth in community projects such as devising and performing a drama presentation for teachers and community members that address homophobia and ways to become youth consultants with local government officials.
-These social action activities are viewed by youth as liberating experiences that contribute to their self-acceptance, assertiveness and peer support.
-Such Social Action Projects (SAY) enhance LGBTQ youths' well-being and resilience.
+For example, Morsillo and Prilleltensky (2007), describe ways to engage LGBTQ youth in community projects such as devising and performing a drama presentation for teachers and community members that address homophobia and ways to become youth consultants with local government officials.
+These social action activities were viewed by youth as liberating experiences that contributed to their self-acceptance, assertiveness and peer support.
+Such Social Action Projects (SAY) enhanced the LGBTQ youths' well-being and resilience.